mcandre/kick-test/README.md

 # SETUP

 1. Install direnv.
-2. Register per-user and/or per-project kicker scripts.
+2. Register some per-user and/or per-project kicker scripts.

-The example [.kickers/kick](.kickers/kick) script automates common git operations, such as syncing the current git branch between local and remote repositories.

 ## PER-USER KICKER SCRIPTS